-Is insurance included in a lease deal?
+Is insurance included in a car lease deal?

 No. Because the cost of insurance can vary wildly between drivers, it is impossible to accurately factor in insurance costs with our monthly lease rates.
 Luckily though, insuring a lease car is no different to getting any other car insured, so shop around for the most suitable quote for you.

-Is road tax included?
+Is road tax included in a car lease?

-Road tax, or Vehicle Excise Duty, to give it its proper name, will normally be included within the price.
+Road tax, or Vehicle Excise Duty, to give it its proper name will normally be included within the price.